GreatCowBASIC/Help/output/md/overview_linux_operating_system.md

     <http://www.freebasic.net/wiki/CompilerInstalling>
 2. Download the "GCBASIC - Linux Distribution" from SourceForge at
     <https://sourceforge.net/projects/gcbasic/files/>
-3. Unrar/unpack <GCB@Syn.rar> to a location of your choice within your home directory (eg. within Downloads) with either a file manager or from a console.
+3. Unrar/unpack GCBASIC.rar to a location of your choice within your home directory (eg. within Downloads) with either a file manager or from a console.
 4. From a console, change to the GCBASIC Sources in the unpacked